decaf-dev/vaultexplorer.com/docs/quickstart.md

 3. In Obsidian, click **Install**
 4. Finally, click **Enable**

-## Open the vault explorer view
+## Open the explorer view

-Open the vault explorer view by clicking on the compass icon in the left-hand sidebar.
+Open the explorer view by clicking on the compass icon in the left-hand sidebar.
 You may also run `Open vault explorer view` from the [command palette](https://help.obsidian.md/Plugins/Command+palette).

 ## Change views

 Views are different visual formats for displaying your vault files.
-When you first open the explorer view, the `Grid view` is active.
+When you first open the explorer view, the [Grid view](/docs/views/grid) is active.

 To change to another view, click one of the view tabs.